Rockylars/ProjectRockyDocs/genre/pictures/drone/extra.md

 It also suffers from being difficult in fast paced battles and environments being a hassle rather than a tactic.
 Map mastery itself is just entirely void in the custom made maps.

-The cube textures and the glow spread perfectly present a futuristic realistic style.
+The cube textures and the glow spread perfectly present a futuristic realistic style in the light of all things negative.